Davis Concert Hall, University of Alaska Fairbanks

 will be examined through a One Health lens.

-Many Circumpolar North communities are facing extreme environmental change such as warming, precipitation swings, thawing permafrost, and erosion.
-Infrastructure construction in the Circumpolar North must consider not only a rapidly changing environment but also designs and materials that meet the needs of the communities while minimally impacting the animals and environment they live with and depend upon.
+Many circumpolar North communities are facing extreme environmental changes, such as warming, precipitation swings, thawing permafrost and erosion.
+Infrastructure construction in the circumpolar North must consider not only a rapidly changing environment but also designs and materials that meet the needs of the communities while minimally impacting the animals and environment they live with and depend upon.

 - One Health in Education

 - Water Safety and Security

 1:30 p.m. — One Health Education and Science Communication

 Marit Honerod Hoveid | professor, Department of Education and Lifelong Learning, Norwegian University of Science and Technology, Norway

 Halvor Hoveid | professor, Department of Teacher Education, Norwegian University of Science and Technology, Norway